justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ## 3. Creating an autoformalizer

-&emsp; An autoformalizer, practically speaking, cannot be created, and therefore would have to create an approximation to be the best of our abilities.
-For simplicity, let us limit ourselves to the case of a machine that can translate from English to Lean.
+&emsp; An autoformalizer, practically speaking, cannot be created, and therefore would have to be approximated.
+Currently, the best known approximators are neural networks, and hence we will build our autoformalizer as an optimized LLM.
+In the sequel, let us limit ourselves to the case of approximating machine that can translate from English to Lean.

+&emsp; We break this section down into three pieces.
+The first is focused on assembling a dataset for our autotranslator, which is done by converting Lean code into written English.
+Then, in the second, we contemplate how to go back from Lean into English.
+Finally, we discuss the creation of a formalized tree of mathematics.

+###### From Lean to English

+&emsp; Our first

+###### From English to Lean

+###### A tree of mathematics